Advice on Eating Game

 NYS DOH also issues advisories about eating certain game.
 The primary contaminants of concern in waterfowl are PCBs, mirex, chlordane and DDT; and PCBs are the main concern in snapping turtles.

 - Wild Waterfowl - Mergansers are the most heavily contaminated waterfowl species and should NOT BE EATEN.
-EAT NO MORE THAN TWO MEALS PER MONTH of other wild waterfowl; you should skin them and remove all fat before cooking, and discard stuffing after cooking.
+EAT UP TO TWO MEALS A MONTH of other wild waterfowl; you should skin them and remove all fat before cooking, and discard stuffing after cooking.
 Wood ducks and Canada geese are less contaminated than other wild waterfowl species and diving ducks are more contaminated than dabbler ducks.
-(Contaminants - PCBs, mirex, chlordane, DDT)
+(Contaminants: PCBs, mirex, chlordane, DDT)

 Recent data indicate that waterfowl residing in the Hudson River between Hudson Falls and Troy have higher PCB levels than waterfowl from other portions of the Hudson River and are likely to have higher PCB levels than waterfowl from other areas of the state.
 To help reduce PCB exposures, you may want to harvest your waterfowl from other locations on the Hudson River or in other areas of New York State, particularly during the early season when many of the available birds are likely to be resident waterfowl (i.e., non-migratory).
 Because PCBs may have a greater effect on young children or the unborn child, it is particularly important for women under 50 and children under 15 to minimize their PCB exposures.